shuaiking23/UdacityStorefrontBackend/README.md

 		- lastname
 		- username
 		- password
-	- Returns information about the user created
+	- Returns information about the user created (password not returned)